ra559/cis106/labs/lab6.md

 # Lab 6 | Using VIM

-> **NOTE:** You do not need to be a pro using VIM you do not plan to use it a a development environment.
+> **NOTE:** You do not need to be a pro using VIM if you do not plan to use it a a development environment.
 However, you do need
 > to know the following things relatively well for your day to day work as a Linux User.
 > * Opening a file
 > * Saving a file and saving as another name